mukundraj/macosko-compute/README.md

-# rstudio on gcp VMs with a portable personal disk
+# using rstudio and jupyterlab on gcp VMs with a portable personal disk

 ## 1. create a personal disk
 - use gcp web ui to create a personal disk.
 This disk will hold all your data (being activly analyzed, not archival) and R libraries.
 Also, this disk can be resized later if needed.